Associação Black Bulls

 Associação Black Bulls is a Mozambican football club based in Maputo.
 Associação Black Bulls is the current champion of Moçambola.

 The club made its debut in the first division Moçambola in 2020 after winning the South Group of the second division in the previous year.
 However, the COVID-19 pandemic forced the cancellation of the 2020 season four weeks in.

+History

-The official debut of the 'Black Bulls in the first division was with a 2-1 victory over Clube Ferroviário de Nampula.
+The official debut of the 'Black Bulls in the first division was with a 2–1 victory over Clube Ferroviário de Nampula.